Scan time: 2-3 minutes / Read time: 3-5 minutes

 Rohan writes a weekly newsletter for new parents juggling work and a baby.

-He started it after surviving a brutal first year with no real guide.
+He started it after surviving a brutal first year with no guide.

-His readers nod along — desperate to survive year one without going broke.
+His readers nod along — desperate to survive that first year without going broke.

 ⛳️ Problem:

-Every Sunday from noon to midnight, Rohan rebuilds his newsletter from scratch.
+Every Sunday from noon to midnight, Rohan rebuilds the whole newsletter from scratch.

-He picks the topic, writes the issue, designs the image, schedules the send.
+He picks the topic, writes the issue, makes the image, schedules the send.

 His question: how to ship the newsletter without being the bottleneck.